 On March 9, 1926, running on a platform that stressed "municipal housekeeping," the 58-year-old Landes defeated Edwin J. ("Doc") Brown by a margin of 6,000 votes to become the first woman mayor of any major American city.
 She set to work, calling on good citizens to blow the whistle on bootleggers and offered $1 a year to those who pledged to report reckless drivers.
 She instructed the police force to see that regulations for dance halls and cabarets were enforced.

 Landes turned the tide of widespread corruption in city government with an honest, scandal-free administration.
 She appointed qualified professionals to head city departments, improve public transportation and parks, and put the city's financial house in order.
 One of her administration's legacies is the Civic Auditorium (renovated as the Seattle Opera House for the 1962 World's Fair), for which she broke ground.

 Voters Succumb to "Sex Prejudice"

 From 1933 to 1936, Henry and Bertha Landes led University of Washington-sponsored student study groups to the Far East.
-Following his death, she agreed to lead the tour alone for another summer.
+Following his death in 1936, she agreed to lead the tour alone for another summer.
 In failing health, she curbed her public activities, but continued to live independently at the Wilsonian Hotel in Seattle's University District until 1941, when she moved to Pacific Palisades, California.
-She died at her son's home in Ann Arbor on November 29, 1943, at the age of 75.
+She died at her son's home in Ann Arbor, Michigan, on November 29, 1943, at the age of 75.